Grasslands

 Adaptable, Flexible & Multi-Role Practitioners

-Like grass moving in the wind, this terrain is adaptive and versatile.
-In the Grasslands, Arts Therapists enjoy working in ways that require them to adapt (sometimes quite quickly) in response to emerging needs and contexts.
-If you are a practitioner who lives in the Grasslands, you might find that you enjoy working across multiple spaces- including schools, clinics, and community spaces- moving into whatever role is needed in the moment and adapting your approach to meet the unique challenges that may present themselves depending on context.
+Like grass moving in the wind, practitioners in this terrain can move in versatile ways.
+In the Grasslands, Arts Therapists might find they enjoy working in ways that require them to adapt (sometimes quite quickly) in response to emerging needs and contexts.
+If you are a practitioner who lives in the Grasslands, you may enjoy working across multiple spaces- including schools, clinics, and community spaces- moving into whatever role is needed in the moment and adapting your approach to meet the unique challenges that may present themselves depending on context.

 A question from the Grasslands:

-How do you stay grounded while responding to changing conditions?
+How do you keep your feet solidly on the ground while responding to changing conditions?

-This work is often done by sole practitioners or contractors - where the demand for your work is ever changing.
-It can be a dynamic space, and one where you enjoy making connections across diverse environments.
-One moment you might be facilitating group therapy or running a creative workshop in a school, and the next you might be offering one-on-one support in an entirely different setting!
+You may find this work is often done by sole practitioners or contractors, where the demand for your work is ever-changing.
+It can be an energetic and active space where you might also enjoy making connections across diverse environments.
+One moment you might find yourself facilitating group therapy or running a creative workshop in a school, and the next you might be offering one-on-one support in an entirely different setting!
 If you enjoy variety and an ever-evolving landscape in your practice, this terrain may just be for you…

 Sustainability & Limits: